Liquid rocket motor

 To burn a rocket motor, three things are needed: fuel, oxygen and heat.
 Burning fuel and oxygen is always an exothermic reaction which provide its own heat to continue burning.
 Heat is needed to kick-start the reaction.

-Larger liquid motors will always have a turbopump to pump in fuel and oxidizer to the combustion chamber.
+Larger liquid motors will always have a turbopump to pump fuel and oxidizer into the combustion chamber.
 This will typically lead to complex practical solutions.
 The pump is driven by burning small amounts of fuel and oxidizer (usually with a large oxygen to fuel or fuel to oxygen ratio to keep the temperature relatively low inside the pump) to drive a «water wheel» that spin a turbo fan around at extremely high speeds increasing the pressure of the fuel and oxygen.
 For the most efficient motors, the fuel and oxygen used by the gas generator in the turbopump is again forced into the combustion chamber to use the reminding energy (keep in mind that the gas generator is inefficient, due to the large oxygen to fuel or fuel to oxygen ratios to keep the temperature low).
 This is called a staged combustion motor.
 The open cycle motor, on the other hand, discard the gas coming out of the turbopump.
 The open cycle is less efficient (lower Isp), but is generally simpler to build.
-An example of an open cycle motor is the first stage core liquid motor of Ariane 5 named Vulcain 2, seen in Figure 2.
-The exhaust pipe seen on the side of the nozzle, which is attached to the turbopump that is partly visible embedded within the piping, is used to vent out the turbopump gas.
+An example of an open cycle motor is the first stage core liquid motor of Ariane 5, the Vulcain 2, seen in figure 2.
+The exhaust pipe seen on the side of the nozzle, which is attached to the turbopump partly visible embedded within the piping, is used to vent out the turbopump gas.

 The nozzle can become very hot, and some motors, usually large in size, need to cool the nozzle down.
 This is done by letting some of the cold fuel pass around in tubes outside of the nozzle.
 When this is done, the fuel is working as a cooling agent.
 After passing through the nozzle piping, the fuel is forced into the combustion chamber.